Keeping Up with the Ludwigs

 Rachel grew up in Gibsonia, Pennsylvania, and has spent most of her professional life as a middle school math and science teacher.
 She has taught in public school systems in Pittsburgh and Cincinnati.
 Rachel holds a bachelor’s degree from the College of Wooster and a master’s degree from Slippery Rock University in Pennsylvania.
 After graduating from the College of Wooster in 2001, she spent one year as a Presbyterian Church (U.S.A.)
 Young Adult Volunteer in Guatemala and one year as an AmeriCorps volunteer in Cincinnati.
 Rachel is a member of Overbrook Presbyterian Church.

-Please keep Michael, Rachel and their young son and daughter in your prayers for the work they will be doing in Niger.
+Please keep Michael, Rachel and their family in your prayers for the work they will be doing in Niger.

 To learn more about the Ludwigs, their ministry, subscribe to letters, and more, visit the Ludwig's Mission Connections page on the PC(USA) website.